rlundby/Boxes/README.md

 The backend is built using Java with the Spring Framework.
 The database is using MySQL

+To run, use following commands:
+- mvn install
+- mvn test
+- mvn spring-boot:run

+Or:
 To use the REST Api from the frontend, run **"Application"** located in the **"boxinator" package**.
 To launch the tests, run **"ApplicationTests"** located in the test folder.